stevedepp/gcp-iot-pipeline/README.md

 Notes:

-- [x]
-    - [ ] An alternative but not recommended method for erasing the SD card is a bit risky if you select the wrong disk.
+- [x] An alternative but not recommended method for erasing the SD card is a bit risky if you select the wrong disk.

         ```diskutil list```
         ```diskutil eraseDisk FAT32 NAME MBRFormat /dev/disk2```

-- [x]     - [x] these settings can be set via a GUI if you prefer to explore.
+- [x] these settings can be set via a GUI if you prefer to explore.

         ```sudo raspi config GUI```